caiyue1993/Tiptoes/README.md

 # Description

-Forget about the system's own navigation component, let's create a new one in a more elegant way. **Tiptoes** is a navigation controller that will make the navigating process more silent and delicate.
-Inspired by [Unread]().
-It has two style now.
+Slip system's own navigation component from your memory, create a new one that you care for. **Tiptoes** is a navigation controller that will make the navigating process more silent and delicate.
+It has two styles now.

 ## Style 1

 ## Style 2

+# Author
+[caiyue1993] made this with ❤️.
+And he was inspired by [Unread] APP and his idol is [Jared Sinclair](https://github.com/jaredsinclair).

+# Contribute
+As you can see, Tiptoes provide a new idea to customize navigation bar.
+Now it only support two styles due to the limitation of energy.
+Really hope you can join me and make this repository more splendid.

 # To do list